BaraaAJameha/My-Pharmacy-App/README.md

 - View and maintain a comprehensive record of past medical events and treatments.
 - Track previous prescriptions, diagnoses, and health conditions.
 - Enable better decision-making with a clear overview of patient history.
 ### Pill Reminder
-- Reminders for medication schedules.
+- Set up customizable reminders for medication schedules.
-- Health status monitoring and progress tracking.
+- Receive notifications to take medicines on time.
+- Ensure consistent adherence to prescribed treatments.

 ## Technologies Used